ascott1/ethical-web-dev/web-apps-that-work-everywhere/05-offline.md

 ![img/sw-throttle.png](img/sw-throttle.png)

-Despite being offline, our site and site assets continue to load and is navigable.
+Despite being offline, our site and site assets continue to load and are navigable.
 This example is simple, loading a two page static site and with minimal error handling.
-To dive into how these concepts can be applied to more fully featured sites and applications, see the further reading section at the end of this chapter.
+To dive into how these concepts can be applied to production ready sites and applications, see the further reading section at the end of this chapter.

 [^1]: https://jakearchibald.github.io/isserviceworkerready/